Twin to Twin Transfusion Syndrome (TTTS) Attorneys

 The plaintiff and defendant agreed to a negotiated $2.3 million settlement.
 The case involved a five-year-old female who suffered severe neurological injuries caused by the alleged failure of the doctor to diagnose TTTS and provide effective treatment.
 At ten weeks of gestation, the expectant mother underwent an ultrasound revealing that the pregnancy involved identical twins.

-Lawsuit documents show that the radiologist misinterpreted the ultrasound results, and in his failure to his duty, he did not determine whether the twins were sharing the placenta that would have increased pregnancy complications.
+Lawsuit documents show that the radiologist misinterpreted the ultrasound results, and in his failure to do his duty, he did not determine whether the twins were sharing the placenta which would have increased pregnancy complications.

 Eight weeks later, doctors performed a follow-up ultrasound that identified a discrepancy in the twins' weight.
 There was also a noticeable amniotic fluid imbalance and different abdominal circumferences, which are apparent symptoms of TTTS.